castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 25.md

 Roy: "I don't even have time to say 'Dang'"

-We take in a dwarven cleric of Krom (Karl).
+We take in a dwarven cleric of Crom (Karl).

 Find phase spiders